HND Illustration

 Articulation Routes

-BA Hons Graphic Design Glasgow Clyde College - subject knowledge and understanding of Typography essential
+Successful students may progress to BA (Hons) Graphic Design at Glasgow Clyde College - subject knowledge and understanding of Typography is essential.

 Jobs and further study

-Further study in Illustration, animation, digital art could lead to working in the creative industries as an Illustrator for the publishing and design industries such as children’s book publishing, editorial, packaging, animation industry, textiles, the games industry, arts and crafts commissions, education and community arts.
+Further study in Illustration, animation and digital art could lead to working in the creative industries as an illustrator for the publishing and design industries.
+Areas of work could include children’s book publishing, editorial, packaging, animation industry, textiles, the games industry, arts and crafts commissions, education and community arts.

 Further Study